Car Accidents Related To Cell Phones

 No state bans all cell phone use for all drivers, but 37 states do ban cell phone use by novice or teen drivers, and 20 states plus D.C. bar cell phone use for school bus drivers.Cell Phones as Distraction

 Americans’ attentions are increasingly divided.
 While cell phone use certainly isn’t the only form of distraction drivers face (children, pets, music, eating, putting on makeup, etc.), it’s one of the most common.
 This is especially true because there is growing expectation that people will always be connected – whether age 16 or 66.

 The U.S. Department of Transportation estimates 3,155 people were killed in 2013 in distracted-driving crashes.
 The AAA Foundation for Traffic Safety puts that figure at closer to 5,000.
 The National Safety Council contends these are both low estimates because involvement of cell phones in crashes is vastly underreported.

-That tells us the problem is even bigger than we realize.
+That tells our Fort Lauderdale lawyers the problem is even bigger than we realize.

 In 2013, the NHTSA launched a study to examine the impact of both hand-held and hands-free cell phone use on driving performance.
 This is important because there is an erroneous belief that cell phones – particularly those that are hands-free – are somehow safer.

 Researchers followed 204 drivers each day for a full month.
 Only drivers who conceded talking on their cell phone while driving at least once daily were recruited.